GaloisInc/crucible/doc/java-llvm.md

 database.
 The `-c` flag takes the name of a directory as an argument, and adds all class files found in that directory (and its subdirectories) to the class database.
 By default, the current directory is included in the class path.
-However, the Java standard library (usually called `rt.jar`) is generally required for any non-trivial Java code, and is installed in a wide variety of different locations.
+However, the Java runtime and standard library (usually called `rt.jar`) is generally required for any non-trivial Java code, and is installed in a wide variety of different locations.
 Therefore, for most Java analysis, you must provide a `-j` argument